Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

 We choose the aspect ratio of the vortex (azimuthal vs. radial extent) to be $\chi=4$, which is A: a reasonable value for vortices not be too affected by epicyclic instability \citep{2009A&A...498....1L} and B: typical for large scale 3D $R-\phi$ vortices found in numerical simulations \citep{Manger_2018}.
 Combining these assumptions with \autoref{SBI_growth}, leads to an approximate growth rate of

-which is formally the same maximum growth rate as for the COS \ADD{(\autoref{COSmax})}, but note that the vertically ``integrated'' $\tilde{N}_R^2$ can significantly differ from the height dependent $N_R(z)^2$. \ADD{This means, the local appearance of COS in a disk, which depends on $N_R(z)^2<0$ does not mean that SBI will automatically set in too, since the evolution of SBI vortices requires a vertically integrated $\tilde{N}_R^2<0$. \cite{2013ApJ...765..115R} confirmed the $\Gamma_{\mathrm{SBI}}\propto -\tilde{N}_R^2$ dependency in numerical experiments.}
+which is formally the same maximum growth rate as for the COS \ADD{(\autoref{COSmax})}, but note that the vertically ``integrated'' $\tilde{N}_R^2$ can significantly differ from the height dependent $N_R(z)^2$. \ADD{This means, the local appearance of COS in a disk, which depends on $N_R(z)^2<0$ is less wide spread than SBI.
+But if COS occurs it can trigger the SBI, when $\tilde{N}_R^2<0$ is additionally fulfilled. \cite{2013ApJ...765..115R} confirmed the $\Gamma_{\mathrm{SBI}}\propto -\tilde{N}_R^2$ dependency in numerical experiments.}